profmikegreene/kechirase-los-lobos/README.md

 - [ ] delete config.sh from rating and tsugi ??
 - [ ] programmatically finish tsugi db config
 - [ ] programmatically config a rating
+- [ ] what to do with google login

 ### How I made it
 1. git init